-Leave the cooking compartment open to dry after cleaning.
+Leave the cooking compartment open to dry after cleaning it.

-Tip: Using the cleaning aid gives the best results. $\rightarrow$ "Cleaning function" on page 23
+Tip: It is best to use the cleaning aid. $\rightarrow$ "Cleaning function" on page 26

 Note: Food residues can cause white deposits to form.
 These are harmless and do not affect how the appliance works.
 You can remove these residues using lemon juice if required.